The Stack Tax

 - Does the Stack Tax include AI subscriptions?

-- What if my Bleed Rate is over 20%?
+- What if my Stack Bleed Rate is over 20%?

 - You're structurally constrained on growth.
 Every new hire makes the math worse (more tools per person).
 Every new customer pays partially into your stack, not into your runway.
 Fix in this order: (1) cut what's clearly unused this week, (2) consolidate overlapping tools next month, (3) replace one expensive SaaS tool with an AI or self-built equivalent this quarter.
 Don't try to fix everything at once — pick the biggest single line item and start there.